vijaylakshmi-managed-services/managed-py/README.md

 ### 3. Running Scripts

 These scripts search for `.py` files in the current directory.
 If a single file is detected it is run directly.
-If multiple files exist, you can choose one; if no files are found, a file picker will open.
+If multiple files exist, you can choose one from alphabetically sorted list.
+If no files are found, a file picker will open.

 * **Standard Mode**: (Checks venv and syncs `requirements.txt` first)
 * `03_managed_python_run_only.bat`: Runs the script and exits.